What would happen if marketers stopped thinking like marketers?

 Research has shown that when people hold a product in their hands, their desire to own it increases.

-Online, you can’t get people to hold your products, but you can show enticing product images and you can let readers imagine using your product by telling a story.
+Online, we can’t let people hold our products, but we can let readers imagine what’s it like to use a product by telling a story.

 As your coach, I take you by the hand and together we tackle your biggest business challenges.
-Once per week, we drink a virtual cuppa together, perhaps with a slice of cake.
+Once per week, we drink a virtual cuppa together.
 You tell me what’s going on, and together we make a plan of action for the next week.
-With me on your team, running your business becomes less daunting, less stressful, and more joyful.
+With me on your team, you’ll cut overwhelm and find more purposeful focus.
+Less stress.
+More joy.

 To write a story about your product or service, think about your favorite client.
 How can you let them imagine using your product or your service?
 Be as specific as possible and try to introduce sensory details because such details help readers experience your story, making your offer almost irresistible.